Which home updates will pay off when it’s time to sell?

 Are the kids out of the house and you’re ready to downsize?
 Maybe you want to stay put and simply desire an upgrade that will pay off down the road.
 Whether now is the time to stick your ‘for sale’ sign in the grass or you want to remodel for your benefit, take a good hard look at the outside of your home.
 What would a potential buyer see?
 If your home is more fixer-upper than move-in ready, it’s time to spruce it up, but where should you put your money that will get you the biggest bang for your hard-earned bucks?

-Updating the natural curb appeal of your home could mean up to a 120 percent return at resale, 20 percent more than the initial investment, according to Kayla Hein, creative director of Modern Castle in Ludlow, Mass.
+Updating the natural curb appeal of your home could mean up to a 120 percent return at resale, 20 percent more than the initial investment, according to Kayla Hein, creative director of Modern Castle.
 “Being the first thing that a potential buyer sees, the exterior is a worthwhile place to drop some cash.”

 Hein said that when renovating your home’s exterior, there are two areas where your money can go – into the house or into the landscape.
 “It’s amazing what a fresh coat of paint and some new door hardware can do for a home’s exterior,” she says.
 “It could also be as simple as freshening up existing beds with bright annuals and fresh mulch.
 With these quick fixes, you could expect up to a 200 percent return, receiving back twice the amount that you initially put into the project.”